ECNL Regional League (ECRL) & Elite 64 (E64)

 Yes.
 We will be devolving that responsibility to the Director of Goalkeeping from each region, with a direct line to the Elite Director of Goalkeeping.

-Similarly, with the tier 3 E64 league we will look to create opportunities for player movement from here into ECRL or ECNL.
+Similarly, with the tier 3 NPL league we will look to create opportunities for player movement from here into ECRL or ECNL.
 Further registration adjustments are required here; however, movement is a possibility should it suit the needs and circumstances of each case.

 Yes, but only at 11U and 12U.
 That remains a key part of the early identification process for the 13U Elite Pathway.
 It will remain housed out of the Elite Department at Regis University.
 It will not continue beyond those ages.